sonelrubin/dynamics-365-contact-center/contact-center/implement/set-up-embedded-experience.md

 1. Download the call center definition file from the following location: `https://github.com/microsoft/copilot-for-service/blob/main/samples/SFCallCenter/Dynamics365CallCenter.xml`.

-1. Open the file, replace the "CTI Adapter URL" with embedded widget URL, and then save your changes.
+1. Open the file, replace the "CTI Adapter URL" with the embedded widget URL, and then save your changes.

 1. Sign in to Salesforce.